 What You Need to Know About SPACs Before You Invest

-“SPAC” stands for “special purpose acquisition company,” and they are a business entity that’s being used to take private companies public.
-Basically, companies that want to have an initial public offering (IPO) can use SPACs to make it happen.
-SPACs themselves are publicly traded, and some investors are buying SPAC shares in an effort to get in as early as possible on companies going public.
+Companies that want to have an initial public offering (IPO) can use SPACs to make it happen.
+SPACs themselves are publicly traded, and some investors are buying SPAC shares in an effort to get in as early as possible on companies going public — but it’s rare that the average investor will have access to SPAC shares.

 What Is a SPAC?